 Be a patient for a day.
 Do you really know what patients experience at your facilities?
 Spend time in the waiting room.
 Follow a doctor on her rounds.
 Visit the labs.
 Talk to physicians, nurses and technicians to get their insights.
 Then validate your impressions with patient care reports and satisfaction surveys.

 Talk to colleagues who were early-adopters.
 Talk – or better yet, visit – your peers who have already made the leap to a CIS system.
 Ask where their projects succeeded and fell short.
 Then ask what they would do differently.

-Health Care Clinical Information Systems in Action
+Health Care Enterprise Systems Solutions in action

 - A large medical group with more than 80 practices wanted to integrate their patient information across the continuum of care.
 We leveraged our tools and methodologies to help them deploy enterprise practice management and electronic medical record applications system-wide.
 The applications were up-and-running at all practices within ten months with high satisfaction ratings from physicians.

 - Following a series of acquisitions, a global biotech firm found itself with a collection of independent businesses with different systems and processes, which was costly and inefficient.
 Working with more than a dozen vendors from six countries, we helped our client standardize business processes and operations, implement new systems and IT platforms and create a new technology infrastructure.
 As a result, the company was able to accelerate its development process from 18 months to as short as three to six months.

 - A large not-for-profit hospital in the Southern California region turned to us to help implement a full suite of inpatient applications after discontinuing a homegrown system due to physician dissatisfaction.
 Deloitte provided an accelerated approach to system design, build and validation and phased the implementation over three years.
 The result?
 Improved standardization of content and care delivery.